doug-slalom/docker-airflow/README.md

 boto3
 requests
 ```
 It is highly advised that the user update this file to contain all of the packages that they will require.
+These packages will be installed via the entrypoints.sh script that sits in the /scripts folder

 If there is an issue with the service and it needs to be restarted or the user must modify the docker-compose files, they will need to first bring the service down via the following command -
 ```